Augmenta-tech/UnrealLiveLinkAugmenta-Demo/README.md

 If you are using the Augmenta manager, you can synchronize the Augmenta events by sending cluster events from the Augmenta manager events.

-The LiveLinkAugmentaDemo_AugmentaManager_nDisplay shows an example of this approach.
 The blueprint BP_AugmentaVizualiser_nDisplay shows an example of this implementation, adapting the logic of the BP_AugmentaVisualizer to work with an nDisplay cluster.

 The main idea behind this implementation is to bind functions sending cluster events to the AugmentaManager events.
 Then listening to the incoming cluster events to perform the Augmenta visualization logic.